Multivariate statistics: Important probability distributions

 The Inverse-Wishart distribution is important in Bayesian inference, for example in Bayesian multivariate linear regression.
 Additionally, Hotelling's T-squared distribution is a multivariate distribution, generalising Student's t-distribution, that is used in multivariate hypothesis testing.

 History

+C.R.
+Rao made significant contributions to multivariate statistical theory throughout his career, particularly in the mid-20th century.
+One of his key works is the book titled "Advanced Statistical Methods in Biometric Research," published in 1952.
+This work laid the foundation for many concepts in multivariate statistics.